Lightman68/H.W.A.T.-addons/README.md

 Help needed.
 Need input from multiplayer sessions, specially from 3+ player games.
 Tyty

 # H.W.A.T.
 Force
 H.W.A.T.
 Force (Hideous Weapons and Tactics) is an HDest-focused mod to replicate SWAT4's communication macros and spy camera.
 Currently undergoing bugfixing to become stable.
-Please feel free to give feedback or bug reports in the HDest discord.
+Please feel free to give feedback or bug reports.

 These are addons to go with H.W.A.T.
 Force. but can be used independently with other maps.
-Includes spy camera, chat macros, drop down comms, and ping system.
+Includes teammate spy camera, chat macros, drop down comms, and ping system.

 ### Comms